carmenmckie/PalmOilWebsite/README.md

 ### Research Design

 * []() Paper-prototyping: the first stage in the testing process, in which participants were asked to share their opinions on the overall structure and layout of the information.
+Participants were also asked to perform defined user tasks and encouraged to think out loud.
 * []() Ethnographic research: participants were given tasks to carry out under observation in the Reading Room at the University of Glasgow.
 * []() Surveys: participants were presented with survey questions for qualitative responses taken from recommended user experience survey questions to continue to adapt and develop the website design.